yathit/yathit-inboxcrm-help/_posts/2000-06-05-configuration.md

        }
      }

-Note that, by doing so, the two modules "Bugs" and "Campaigns", which is not display by default, are shown in the browser panel and editable.
-Any module can be add there.
+By following the above configuration, the two modules "Bugs" and "Campaign" are visible in the browser panel and are editable.
+These modules are not visible by default.
+You can add any module in the browser panel by adding its name in the configuration given above.

 ### GoogleApps configuration key

-`GoogleApps` configuration key configure Google Apps.
+The `GoogleApps` configuration key configures all Google Apps.

 ### Contacts

-The following configuration disable Contact sync.
+Follow this configuration to disable the contact sync.

     {
       "GoogleApps": {